junxit/us-congress-bills-110/metadata.md

 - 2007-03-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 120). (text: CR H2136)
 - 2007-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 120).(text: CR H2136)
 - 2007-03-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-04-26 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-88.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-103.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-103.
+- 2007-06-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 233.